thomas-melville/myNotes/General/Career_Development/microservices/spring-boot.md

 * don't use the default package
 * Locate the main class in a root package above all other classes
+* delegate execution of app in main class to SpringApplication#run
 * use java based configuration, i.e. annotate with @Configuration.
-Usually the main class (but not in allure-service)
+Usually the main class (but not in allure-service, because @SpringBootApplication contains @Configuration)
 * No need to put all the configuration into one class
 * Add @EnableAutoConfiguration/@SpringBootApplication to allow to spring to automatically configure everything based on whats on the classpath.
 	* If you put in your own configuration the auto config will back off.